-50. The Council acknowledges it has to make significant reductions to net expenditure given the significant and continuing reductions in core funding.
+52. The Executive acknowledges that the Council has to make significant reductions to net expenditure given the significant and continuing reductions in core funding.
 If the Council fails to make the level of savings currently required the shortfall can only be made up from finite reserves.
 This simply pushes the balance of savings required on to the next year and will exhaust the available balance of non-committed reserves quicker than planned.
 This is illustrated in Table 9 below which sets out a scenario under which savings of only £750k per annum are implemented over the next 2 years.